 Where Can I Buy a Ketamine Test?

-You can buy ketamine test strips from any store that sells drug testing supplies.
+You can buy test strips from any store that sells drug testing supplies.
 However, make sure they’re safe and accurate.
 They should also be CLIA-waived and FDA-approved.

 12 Panel Now offers ketamine drug test strips at the lowest prices.
 Only $0.79 per strip.